kenichi-segawa/kenichi-segawa/README.md

 <h2> About Kenichi Segawa⚡:</h2>

-I'm a Graduate Student living in Saint Louis, MO.
-Outside Tech, I love to read, enjoy music and watch movie.
-If you are around Saint Louis, drop an email and let's catch-up over Coffee!
+I'm a data science enthusiast working as a Data and AI Cloud Solutions Architect at Microsoft in St. Louis, Missouri.
+My goal is to help everyone on their data and AI adoption journey.
+Outside of Tech, I enjoy playing with my dog and cats, play badminton, and hunting for good coffee shops out there!
+If you're near St. Louis, write an email and let's meet for coffee!

 <h2>📫 How to reach me:</h2>